InsomniacByTrade/NetXThermostatHASS/README.md

 - Manual changes made at the thermostat will be reflected in Home Assistant
 - Fan mode "AUTO" means the fan is off and will run only when heating/cooling
 - Fan mode "ON" means the fan is continuously running

+## Known Issues

+- Fan Only Mode is not working as expected with the thermostat lovelace card
+- This integration has only been tested with the X7C-IP